The Office of Residence Life & Housing

 Our Housing Options

 We offer various housing options to all students who are interested in residing on campus.
-A description of our residence halls can be found by clicking the hall names listed on the left of the page.
-Each residence hall has a main area, vending machine, and washers and dryers at cost and in most residence halls, computer labs available for the use by the residents only.
-The University dining facility is located in Rawlings Hall.
+Self-guided virtual tours with descriptions of our residence halls can be found by clicking the hall names below.
+Each residence hall has a main area, vending machine, washers/dryers (at a cost), and in most residence halls, Academic Enrichment labs that are available for all student's respective academic needs.
+The main university digin facility is located in the new Thurgood Marshall Hall.

 Residence Hall Staff

 Who is "in charge" of the halls?
 Who can residents turn to for help?
 The live-in residential staff consists of Resident Director, Assistant Resident Directors, Resident Assistants and Desk Attendants.
 They are committed to the ideals and missions of both the University and The Office of Residence Life & Housing.
 These individuals are your primary contacts when you have problems or concerns.